DON'T MISS THE BEST CHEMICAL REGULATORY CONFERENCE IN 2026!

 Through interactive lectures, case studies and discussion, the trainers will share their experience from both regulatory and audit practice — helping you to recognise compliance gaps, implement corrective actions, and strengthen overall supply chain resilience.

-Keller&Heckmann: Legal perspective – as a lawyer, I can see very impactful as well as very tricky aspects of the REACH Revision.
-Which ones are these?
+Keller&Heckmann: Legal perspective – very impactful as well as very tricky aspects of the REACH Revision

 REGARTIS: Endocrine disruptors one year in – lessons learned so far from assessment of EDs under the new CLP hazard classes